Don’t break your live website. Create a staging site for WordPress instead.

 3. In the pop-up window, give the staging site a name and toggle on the option to clone as a staging site.
 When this option is selected, the site won’t count against the site count for your Pressable plan.
 You can create as many staging sites as you need.

 Once you’ve made the changes to your site and are ready to publish them, you’ll replace the live site with the staging one.
 On Pressable, this works differently than a development tool where you’d push changes from a staging site into production.
-Check out this support article for step-by-step instructions on converting a staging site into a live site.
+Check out this guide on how to push staging site to production for step-by-step instructions on converting a staging site into a live site.

 Easily Manage WordPress with Pressable

 Pressable makes managing your WordPress website easy.
-You can create as many staging sites as you need from our dashboard.
+You can create a staging site from our dashboard.
 Checking compatibility with different PHP or WordPress core versions is a couple of clicks away.
 Just clone a site and use the drop-down to change the versions.
 If you get stuck, don’t worry.
 Our team of WordPress experts is on hand 24/7 to help you troubleshoot any issues.
-Pick your plan and get started today.
+Pick a WordPress hosting plan and get started today.